Stabilisation Force in Bosnia and Herzegovina: Structure and history

 The three AOs were known collectively as Multi-National Divisions until the end of 2002 where they were reduced in scope to Multi-National Brigades.

 SFOR operated under peace enforcement, not peacekeeping, rules of engagement.
 For example, it was cleared, in 1997, to neutralise Serb radio-television facilities.
 During its mandate, SFOR arrested 29 individuals who were charged with war crimes.
 Those arrested were transferred to the International Criminal Tribunal for the former Yugoslavia in the Netherlands.

 U.S. service members serving in SFOR were awarded the Armed Forces Expeditionary Medal and the NATO Medal.

-SFOR operated as part of Operation Joint Guard and Operation Joint Forge.
 As time progressed, the numbers of troops allotted to SFOR declined.
-On 2 December 2004, SFOR disbanded and its functions were assumed by military units from the European Union organized as European Union Forces (EUFOR).